pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 In this option, an IBAN is booked for your end-customer, onto which he/she can send money.
 Our algorithm performs the required identity-checks to ensure proper identity confirmation, and then automatically opens the account.

 <Highlight>
-  This option is compatible with tranditionnal 48 hours SEPA SCT IN as well.
+  This option is compatible with traditionnal 48 hours SEPA SCT IN as well.
 </Highlight>

 <Highlight type="tip">
-  We can also provide a Payment Initiation Service, which can significantly reduce onboarding TLT as well as create a wow-effect.
+  We can also provide a Payment Initiation Service Provider (PISP), which can significantly reduce onboarding TLT as well as create a wow-effect.
 Should you be interested, ask our Sales team.
 </Highlight>

 <Highlight type="caution">